 Your Cushion is essentially a garden-variety emergency fund.
-Everybody should have an emergency fund--it's perhaps the most elementary concept of personal finance.
+Everybody should have an emergency fund.
+This is an elementary concept of personal finance.
 The question isn't whether to have one, the question is how many months' worth of expenses should I hold?

 It's probably best to keep your Cushion completely separate from your regular bank account, especially if you have a tendency to spend money that's too easy to get at.
 You may even want to set down, in writing, a list of clear and strict rules for when you would use this money.
 What kinds of emergencies is it for, specifically?
 Under what circumstances will you tap into this account?